 We then studied two aspects of the Twitter user mobility patterns: the distribution of Twitter user displacement and the radius of gyration.
 Twitter user displacement refers to the distance between two consecutive locations in a user’s trajectory using a straight-line distance metric.
 The radius of gyration describes the deviation of distance from the center of mass in a user’s trajectory.
 The probability distributions of the collective user displacement P(d) and radius of gyration P(rg) are presented in Fig. 3, where the fitting method for identifying different distance ranges is derived from (Jurdak et al. 2015).
 The probability distribution of the collective displacements can be approximated by Pd ~ λ1e-λ1(d-dmin), dmin=10 m from [10 m, 70 m] (accounting for 3% of the population), Pd ~ βλ1dβ-1e-λ1(dβ-dminβ), dmin= 100 m from [100 m, 70 km] (93% of the population), and Pd ~ d-α [> 70 km] (4% of the population).
-The displacement distance between 70 m and 100 km can be further approximated by two power law distributions with a cut-off point at 4 km (55% distances are less than 4 km and 40% distances between 4 km and 100 km), which indicates the urban movement captured by the geo-located Twitter data to reveal two different modes: inter-city and intra-city movement.
-In short, these fitting functions suggest the existence of multi-scale or multi-modal urban movements captured from Twitter users in Great Britain, which means the geographically cohesive, non-overlapping urban areas identified in the next section are not just a result of short distance movement but emerge naturally from the broader Twitter user mobility pattern.
+The displacement distance between 70 m and 100 km can be further approximated by two power law distributions with a cut-off point at 4 km (55% distances are less than 4 km and 40% distances between 4 km and 100 km), which indicates the urban movement captured by the geo-located tweets reveal two different modes: inter-city and intra-city movement.
+In short, these fitting functions suggest the existence of multi-scale or multi-modal urban movements captured from Twitter users in Great Britain, which means the geographically cohesive, non-overlapping urban areas identified in the next section are not just a result of short distance movements but emerge naturally from the broader Twitter user mobility pattern.
 Note that a similar multiphase pattern was observed in Twitter user displacements in Australia, but with slightly different distance ranges (Jurdak et al. 2015).